josat123/DBTC/README.md

 yaml

 ---
- DeflationaryBTC (DBTC) – Risk Clarification Report Overview 👇
+ DeflationaryDBTC (DBTC) – Risk Clarification Report Overview 👇

 Following an automated scan by De.Fi, several “High Risk” issues were flagged for the DeflationaryBTC smart contract.